BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 1. Each Ordinary Member and each Joint Member shall have one vote at a General Meeting.
 Corporate Members are entitled to send a representative to any General Meeting; a representative who is not a Member has the right to speak, but not to vote, and does not form part of the quorum.

 2. Voting will normally be by show of hands.
-Voting may be by secret ballot of those present at the discretion of the Chairman of the meeting, and shall be by secret ballot if any member so requests.
-The Chairman of the meeting shall only cast a vote in the event of a tie.
+Votes during electronic meetings [Statute D.4] will be held using facilities available in the platform used to hold the meeting.
+Voting may be by secret ballot of those present at the discretion of the Chair of the meeting, and shall be by secret ballot if any member so requests.
+The Chair of the meeting shall only cast a vote in the event of a tie.

 3. Except where otherwise provided by the Statutes and By-Laws of the Association, the quorum for a General Meeting is fifteen, and decisions are taken by a simple majority of those present and entitled to vote.